 - In vitro fertilization (IVF): This treatment involves extracting an egg from you and sperm from your partner.
 The egg is then fertilized outside the body and implanted into the uterus.

-IVF is often recommended for women with moderate to severe endometriosis, or for women whose bodies haven’t responded to other treatments.
+IVF is often recommended for people with moderate to severe endometriosis, or for those whose bodies haven’t responded to other treatments.

 It’s also important to live as healthy a lifestyle as possible when you have endometriosis and are trying to get pregnant.
 This can reduce inflammation in your body and prepare it to help your baby grow and thrive throughout a healthy pregnancy.

-Examples of steps you can take include:
+Examples of healthy steps include:

-- maintaining a healthy weight
+- maintaining a healthy-for-you weight

 - engaging in moderate exercise on a daily basis (examples include walking, lifting weights, and participating in an aerobics class)

-Women with endometriosis have higher rates of:
+Women with endometriosis have potentially higher rates of: